Database Analysis – Analyze SQLite Databases

 - Rare-value detection – If a category appears in 0.1% of rows, a sample of 10,000 ensures near certainty of capturing it.
 Smaller samples may miss these rare occurrences entirely.

 Conclusion: Indexly applies adaptive sampling to balance speed and accuracy.
-Users can override defaults with --sample-size or --all-data depending on whether speed or completeness is prioritized.
+Users can override defaults with --sample-size for a bounded profile or --all-data when full-table completeness is more important than speed and memory use.

-For an example analysis into Chinook’s ecosystem, see the Chinook DB Analysis
+For an example analysis into Chinook’s ecosystem, see Chinook DB Analysis.